HaoboCheng123/Forecast-Report-Angular/README.md

-Forecast Visualization Board using angular framework
+# Forecast Visualization Board using angular framework

+Demo is available on https://angular-ivy-blorgd.stackblitz.io